kamibrenda/data_cleaning_sql/README.md

 # Data Cleaning Project with SQL
 ## Objectives
-1.Removing Duplicates
+1. Removing Duplicates
-2.Standardising the data
+2. Standardising the data
-3.Evaluating Null or blank values
+3. Evaluating Null or blank values
-4.Removing any unecessary columns
+4. Removing any unecessary columns

 ## Results
 1. Display of duplicate records in the table.